open-policy-agent/opa/docs/book/faq.md

 ```

 ## Collaboration Using Import
-OPA lets multiple teams each independent policies that you can then combine to make an overall decision.
+OPA lets multiple teams contribute independent policies that you can then combine to make an overall decision.
 Each team writes their policy in a separate `package`, then you write one more policy that imports all the teams policies and makes a decision.

 For example, suppose there is a network team, a storage team, and a compute team.
 Suppose they each write their own policy: